 prof. dr. T. Banerjee

-Tamalika Banerjee is a Rosalind Franklin Fellow and an Associate Professor (ius promovendi) at the Physics of Nanodevices group at the Zernike Institute for Advanced Materials.
+Tamalika Banerjee is a Rosalind Franklin Fellow and a Full Professor of 'Spintronics of Functional Materials' in the Physics of Nanodevices group at the Zernike Institute for Advanced Materials.

 Her research is funded by NWO-VIDI, NWO-nano (FOM), NWO-DST and Dieptestrategie grants.

 More information can be obtained at : http://www.rug.nl/research/physics-of-nanodevices/